atsneves/react-native-text-to-speech-edge/README.md

 ## Usage

-For transform basic Text To Speech.
+To transform basic Text To Speech.
 ```javascript
 import { createTextToSpeechByText } from 'react-native-text-to-speech-edge';